fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/New-AzureStorageContext.md

 C:\PS>New-AzureStorageContext -StorageAccountName "ContosoGeneral" -StorageAccountKey "< Storage Key for ContosoGeneral ends with == >" -Endpoint "contosoaccount.core.windows.net"
 ```

-This command creates an azure_2 Storage context that has the specified storage endpoint.
+This command creates an Azure Storage context that has the specified storage endpoint.
 The command creates the context for the account named ContosoGeneral that uses the specified key.

 ### Example 8: Create a context with a specified environment